sysprog21/rv32emu/docs/instruction.md

 |:-----------------:|:----:|:------------:|:----:|:----------:|
 |  Encoding         | `m2` |   `imm2`     | `m1` |  `imm1`    |

 Re-order the subfields as written on the tables.
-Usually the immediate encoding is just below the corresponding instruction's encoding.
+Typically, the immediate encoding is located just below the corresponding instruction's encoding.

 | Decoding di `<imm>` |    `-m2-`      |  `imm1`    | `m1` |   `imm2`     | `0` |
 |:-------------------:|:--------------:|:----------:|:----:|:------------:|:---:|